awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 1. Choose **Upload a model**\.
 This opens up a new tab to the Amazon S3 console\.

 1. On the Amazon S3 console tab, upload the `squeezenet.zip` file to an S3 bucket\.
-For information, see [ How do I upload files and folders to an S3 Bucket? ](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)in the *Amazon Simple Storage Service Console User Guide*\.
+For information, see [ How do I upload files and folders to an S3 Bucket? ](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)in the *Amazon Simple Storage Service User Guide*\.
 **Note**
 For the S3 bucket to be accessible, your bucket name must contain the string **greengrass** and the bucket must be in the same region that you use for AWS IoT Greengrass\.
 Choose a unique name \(such as **greengrass\-bucket\-*user\-id*\-*epoch\-time***\)\.
 Don't use a period \(`.`\) in the bucket name\.